Female Laptop Orchestra Research Output

 As musicians and artists, in the context of FLO, we are interested in exploring new collaborative music making frameworks and systems, designing new ways of composing and performing using traditional instruments, hardware and software, and finding new ways of connecting with female performers and audiences from different musical backgrounds, cultures and continents 🙂

-As researchers, working at the intersection of music, art, computer science and engineering, we also present our work at conferences and symposiums and publish it as part of journals and book chapters.
+As individual researchers, working at the intersection of music, art, computer science and engineering, we also present our work at conferences and symposiums and publish it as part of journals and book chapters.

 Magdalena Chudy’s research has been focused on player-dependent aspects of musical timbre, with a particular interest in exploring the relationship between instrumental gesture, tone quality and perception in classical cello performance.